 - Any concessions you’re asking from the seller, such as closing cost coverage or repairs

 - Items you want included in the sale, such as window treatments, appliances or lighting fixtures

 - The amount of your earnest money deposit

 - Your mortgage preapproval letter so the seller knows you can fund the purchase

 - The date you expect to close on your loan

 - The date you want to move into the home

 - The deadline to respond to your offer

-Your real estate agent will finalize the letter and submit it to the seller or the seller’s agent.
-From here, all you can do is wait for a response from the seller.
+You or your real estate agent will finalize the letter and submit it to the seller or the seller’s agent.
+Then, all you can do is wait for a positive response.